(If you haven't yet seen the first Celtic knotwork art techniques page in this series, you might like to start there.)

 Now, ink carefully along all the lines marking the crossing-points of the cords.
 Be careful not to let these outlines intrude on the width of the upper cord.
 Any Celtic art technique must first of all preserve cord smoothness and cord width.

-So the black line showing where cords cross should run along the outer edge of the upper cord.
-In other words, it intrudes if anything into the space of the cord:
+So the black line showing where cords cross should run along the outer edge of the cord that appears to be on top.
+In other words, this cord-edge-line intrudes, if at all, into the space of the lower cord – the one that appears to go underneath:

 You’ve now created an example of Celtic knotwork art.